ttinoco/OPTMOD/README.md

 ### Fast Evaluators

 Fast evaluators can be constructed for expressions.
 These evaluators evaluate the expression trees much faster.
-Eventually, these will be used to evaluate all expressions and their derivatives during the solution of a problem.
+These are used by default to evaluate all expressions and their derivatives during the solution of an optimization problem.

 ```python
 import time